fiber-miniapp/ntchem-mini/README.md

 Edit it, if necessary, in the same manner as was done for the default test data.
 Execute it as a batch job or as a background job.
-The c60atc60h28 buckycatcher job takes about 2 hours using 32 nodes on K computer.
+The c60atc60h28 job takes about 2 hours using 32 nodes on K computer.

 ##### strong scaling tests